sphinx-labs/sphinx/docs/ops-getting-started.md

 We'll describe these fields briefly here:
 - `orgId` (`string`): Your organization ID from the Sphinx UI.
 This is a public field, so you don't need to keep it secret.
 - `proposers` (`address[]`): An array of proposer addresses.
-We recommend that you use a dedicated EOA for your proposer that does not store any funds and is not used for any other purpose aside from proposing.
+We recommend that you use a dedicated EOA for your proposer that does not store any funds and is not used for any other purpose besides proposing.
 - `mainnets`: (`Network[]`): The list of production networks to deploy on.
 See the [full list of supported production networks](https://github.com/sphinx-labs/sphinx/blob/develop/docs/supported-networks.md#production-networks).
 - `testnets`: (`Network[]`): The list of testnets to deploy on.
 See the [full list of supported test networks](https://github.com/sphinx-labs/sphinx/blob/develop/docs/supported-networks.md#test-networks).